FortAwesome/ember-fontawesome/README.md

 Do this for each icon pack you'll use in your app.
 By default, all installed icon packs will be bundled into `vendor.js` and also added to the Font Awesome library (i.e. `library.add()`)

+(NOTE: As of Feb 14, 2018 it's best to use the 5.1 prereleases of the icon packs, since you're already living on the edge.
+So, `yarn add @fortawesome/fontawesome-free-solid@5.1.0-3`)

 1. If you want to include only a subset of icons from an icon pack, add a `fontawesome` configuration object to your applications options in `ember-cli-build.js`.
 The following example declares that all icons in fontawesome-free-solid should be included in the vendor.js bundle add added to the library,